smartdevicelink/rpc_spec/README.md

 ### ButtonName
-Defines the hard (physical) and soft (touchscreen) buttons available from SYNC
+Defines the hard (physical) and soft (touchscreen) buttons available from the module

 ##### Elements